mpl-extensions/mpl-interactions/docs/index.rst

 * A Matplotlib/ipympl-aware interact function for Jupyter notebooks.
 * A function to compare horizontal and vertical slices of heatmaps.
-* A function allowing the user to zoom using the scroll wheel.
+* A function allowing zooming using the scroll wheel.

 Installation
 ^^^^^^^^^^^^^

 To install, simply run: ``pip install mpl_interactions``

-Further instructions for installation from JupyterLab can be found on the :ref:`Installation` page.
+Further instructions for installation from JupyterLab can be found on the :doc:`Installation` page.

 Basic example
 ^^^^^^^^^^^^^^